dcratliff19/rockauto-fastapi-middleware/readme.md

 # Examples usage

-For this example, we skip the makes, years, and models endpoints.
-These (along with `/engines`) can be assembled easily because they do not require any unique ids:
+For this example, we skip the `makes/`, `years/`, and `models/` endpoints.
+These (along with `/engines`) can be assembled easily because they do not require any unique ids and are present to fill things like form or search option drop downs in a web application.
+##### Example:
 ```python

 search_make = "TOYOTA"